AtoraSuunva/atora.dev/src/about.md

 no

+## But I've got this really good idea...

+go away

+## I saw you commission art, do you wanna comm me?

+Unless you're like one of the 3 artists on my "really wanna comm" list, no.

 ## Are you Turkish?

-No, why do people keep asking me this?
+No, why do people keep asking me this???

+---

 TODO: Write some more actual serious things instead of just shitposting